-Pep/Short Flags will be limited to 45 seconds for entrance (from announcement of team's name) and :45 seconds for exit (from conclusion of routine music).
+Pep/Short Flags will be limited to 30 seconds for entrance (from announcement of team's name) and 30 seconds for exit (from conclusion of routine music).
 Choreographed entrances and exits will not be judged.

 Penalties will be deducted from the final averaged score for going over the total routine time limit.
-Penalties will be assessed as follows: 1-10 seconds over = 1 point penalty; 11-20 seconds over = 2-point penalty, etc.
+Penalties will be assessed as follows: 1-5 seconds over = 1 point penalty; 6 or more seconds over = 2 point penalty, etc.

-For show cheer teams, up to 1:30 (90 seconds) of the routine may be performed to music.
-Penalties will be deducted from the final averaged score for going over the 1:30 total music time limit.
-Penalties will be assessed as follows: 1-10 seconds over = 1 point penalty; 11-20 seconds over = 2-point penalty, etc.
+For show cheer teams, up to 1:45 (105 seconds) of the routine may be performed to music.
+Penalties will be deducted from the final averaged score for going over the 1:45 total music time limit.
+Penalties will be assessed as follows: 1-5 seconds over = 1 point penalty; 6 or more seconds over = 2-point penalty.